NiklasEi/bevy_common_assets/README.md

 }
 ```

-With your types ready, you can add asset plugins for each type.
-Every plugin gets the asset type as a generic parameter.
-You also need to configure custom file endings for each type:
+With the types ready, you can start adding asset plugins.
+Every plugin gets the asset type that it is supposed to load
+as a generic parameter.
+You also need to configure custom file endings for each plugin:
 ```rust no_run
 use bevy::prelude::*;
 use bevy_common_assets::json::JsonAssetPlugin;